Aquagenic urticaria: Diagnosis

 Diagnosis of aquagenic urticaria begins with a clinical history and water challenge test.
 The water challenge test consists of application of a 35°C water compress to the upper body for 30 minutes.
 Water of any temperature can provoke aquagenic urticaria; however, keeping the compress at a similar temperature to that of the human body (37 °C) avoids confusion with cold urticaria or cholinergic urticaria.
 In addition, a forearm or hand can be immersed in water of varying temperatures to determine whether temperature is a factor in the patient's condition.
 Aquagenic urticaria differs from aquagenic pruritus, in which contact with water evokes intense itching without visible hives or rash.

 Once known as a separate, rare disease, aquagenic urticaria is now considered a subtype of general urticaria.
 The first case was reported by Walter B Shelley et al. in 1964.
 The condition is more common in women than men, and typically presents for the first time during puberty.
 Genetics may play a part, and the condition may be related to other sensitivities such as lactose intolerance.

 Prevention

 Desensitization does not seem to work for aquagenic urticaria; a patient will continue to react to water no matter how gradually or frequently it is introduced.
 Topical application of antihistamines like 1% diphenhydramine before water exposure is reported to reduce the hives.
 Oil in water emulsion creams, or petrolatum, applied as barrier agents prior to a shower or bath may control symptoms.
-Therapeutic effectiveness of various classes of drugs differs from case to case.

 Treatment

-There is currently no treatment that will permanently cure the condition.
-Avoidance of water is recommended as a first line of defense, and most treatments are palliative in nature rather than curative: